 The Board of Directors has delegated to the Human Resources and Corporate Governance Committee, the task of evaluating and recommending to the Board of Directors new nominees for the position of Director.
 The Committee determines the skills, abilities and personal attributes required of new directors with a view to creating value for shareholders.
 Occasionally, the services of a recruiting firm may be retained.
 The potential candidates are interviewed by the Human Resources and Corporate Governance Committee, the Lead Director and the Founder and Executive Chairman and, if needed, by the board members.
 Following this process, the Human Resources and Corporate Governance Committee will make its recommendations to the Board of Directors.

 The Human Resources and Corporate Governance Committee is exclusively comprised of independent directors.
-The members are Mrs. Mélanie Kau, Mrs. Nathalie Bourque and Mr. Daniel Rabinowicz.
-By their experience, education and involvement in the business world, two of the three members are experienced in compensation matters.
+The members are Ms. Mélanie Kau, Ms. Nathalie Bourque and Mr. Daniel Rabinowicz.
+By their experience, education and involvement in the business world, all the members are experienced in compensation matters.

-This Committee, together with the Lead Director and the Founder and Executive Chairman of the Board of Directors, is responsible for proposing policies and practices for the compensation of directors to ensure that compensation realistically reflects the responsibilities and risks involved in carrying out their mandate as directors, as well as means for encouraging directors to hold shares in the Corporation.
+This Committee, together with the Lead Director and the Executive Chairman of the Board of Directors, is responsible for proposing policies and practices for the compensation of directors to ensure that compensation realistically reflects the responsibilities and risks involved in carrying out their mandate as directors, as well as means for encouraging directors to hold shares in the Corporation.
 The Committee takes into account, in particular, the work load and comparative figures on the compensation of board members of a group of comparable Canadian companies with North American operations.
-During the fiscal year 2014, in determining compensation for executive officers, the Committee reviewed a survey of compensation practices of a peer group of Canadian and U.S. companies in the retail and manufacturing (food) industries, to benchmark compensation against the median (50th percentile) of the peer group.
-Such survey is reviewed every two years.
-Following such review, the Committee recommended a Board compensation policy, which was approved by the Board.
+During fiscal year 2017, in determining compensation for executive officers, the Committee reviewed an analysis report conducted in fiscal 2016 on compensation practices of a peer group of Canadian and U.S. companies in the retail and manufacturing (food) industries, to benchmark compensation against the median (50th percentile) of the peer group.
+Such analysis is conducted every two years.

 Other Board Committees